 Step 2.
 Sketch it Out.

 Your chicken coop can be as simple or fancy as you want, but it’s a good idea to sketch out the construction pattern on paper first.
 Be sure to include measurements in your sketch.
-Check out these chicken coop designs for inspiration.

 Don’t forget to include a door in the plans as well.
 It needs to be large enough for you to enter and exit while holding an egg-collecting basket.